nixos-asia/website/en/nixify-haskell-01.md

 ## Conclusion

-Let's see how the article addresses the points from the section [Why Nixify?](#why-nixify)
+This tutorial pratically demonstrated [[why-dev|why Nix is a great choice for Haskell development]]:

-- **Instant onboarding**: There is no confusion about how to setup the development environment.
+- **Instantaneous Onboarding**: There is no confusion about how to setup the development environment.
 It is `nix run .#postgres` to start the postgres server, `nix run .#createdb` to setup the database and `nix run .#postgrest` to start the Postgrest web server.
 This happens in a reproducible way, ensuring every developer gets the same environment.
-- **Enhanced productivity**: The commands mentioned in the previous points in conjunction with `nix develop` is all that is needed to make a quick change and see it in effect.
+- **Boosted Productivity**: The commands mentioned in the previous points in conjunction with `nix develop` is all that is needed to make a quick change and see it in effect.
-- **Multi-platform**: All the commands mentioned in the previous points will work in the same way across platforms.
+- **Multi-Platform Support**: All the commands mentioned in the previous points will work in the same way across platforms.

 In the next tutorial part, we will modularize this `flake.nix` using [[flake-parts]].